Website Manager

 Incident Injury Tracking Form

 Little League International has dramatically reduced accidents since the inception of the ASAP by reporting and tracking accidents and near misses.
-We must always keep a shape eye for the “almosts” as well.
+You may contact the safety officer at any time to discuss injuries.

 • Any and all accidents or near misses which occur during practices and/or games are to be reported to the Safety Officer or League President within 24 hours.
 If the Safety Officer cannot be reached, please contact the League President or any other BLL Board Member.